WebProgrammingII/WEPO/react/README.md

 We are going to expand on our project and introduce good practices when defining components in React.
 The expansions is to define PropTypes for all our components who receive props.
 Also make use of defaultProps where they make sense.
 Introduce a global user within the application.
 It can be hard-coded for now.
 The App should hold on to the user.

 ## Project 3
 We are going to expand on our project and create the NavigationBar which uses routing in the application.
 We are going to define three routes: News, Top 10 Games, About.
-The main site should be News.
+The main site should be News (/).
 NavigationBar should have it's tests defined before implementing the component.
 Use dynamic links for all the items in the News section, define a dynamic route based on the id.

 Also add dynamic links when a news item is pressed, it should return a detailed view.